Turn your manual testers into automation experts! Request a DemoStart testRigor Free

 Test Plan Template

-See a test plan template below to understand the structure:
+Here’s a test plan template that will help you understand the structure:

 Role of Codeless Automation in Test Plan

-In the test plan, the testing approach may be manual, automated, or a combination of both.
-When automation is part of the equation, numerous variables come into play.
+The testing approach in the test plan may be manual, automated, or a combination of both.
+However, when automation is part of the equation, numerous variables come into play.
 These include the type of automation (web, mobile, API, load, etc.), the tools used for automation, the resources available, and the technology stack involved.
 These factors can potentially raise the project’s cost, amplify the effort required, and extend the timeline.

 In the age of Agile and DevOps, with a focus on CI/CD and continuous testing, no-code tools are often favored over traditional automation tools.
 AI-driven, codeless automation tools like testRigor offer features that perfectly align with today’s market demands.

-1. You need to provide only the test case title, and testRigor’s generative AI engine automatically creates test steps for you within seconds.
+• You only need to provide the test case title or description, and testRigor’s generative AI engine automatically creates test steps for you within seconds.

-2. There is no prerequisite to know any programming language. testRigor’s AI converts the English test scripts to actual code using advanced Natural Language Processing (NLP).
+• There is no prerequisite to knowing any programming language. testRigor’s AI uses English test scripts powered by Natural Language Processing (NLP).

-3. Create the test case easily through our test recorder to record your actions.
-Since there is no dependency on XPath, tests are ultra-stable and convinient to maintain.
+• Create the test case easily through our test recorder to record your actions.
+Since there is no dependency on XPath/CSS locators, tests are ultra-stable and convenient to maintain.

-Text as Element Locators: testRigor introduces another innovative capability in element locator identification.
-Describe the text visible on the UI as element locator, and testRigor’s intelligent AI system can identify and engage with the element.
-See a sample of test steps below:
+Text as element locators: testRigor introduces another innovative capability in element locator identification.
+Describe the text visible on the UI as an element locator and testRigor’s intelligent AI system can identify and engage with the element.

 click "Cancel"